yunik1004/libxmljs/README.md

 [![AppVeyor Build status](https://ci.appveyor.com/api/projects/status/o443aft3q0ttqx4v/branch/build?svg=true)](https://ci.appveyor.com/project/yunik1004/libxmljs/branch/build)

-> This is an updated version of znerol/libxmljs.
+> This is the updated version of znerol/libxmljs.

-Main branches of this project is 'master' and 'build'.
+Main branches of this project are 'master' and 'build'.

 To build this project, you have to run following commands: